 - Students must take courses in the usual language of instruction of the foreign school.

 - A student wishing to include courses listed by the foreign school in disciplines or departments other than law—which would be considered cross-registration credits—must receive express permission from the Study Abroad Committee prior to enrolling in these courses.
-Foreign language courses taken abroad will count for cross-registration credits if they are in a language widely used in the country where the semester abroad occurs, and are not substantially similar to a course the student has already taken.
+Foreign language courses taken abroad will count for cross-registration credits only if they either 1) are in a language widely used in the country where the semester abroad occurs, and are not substantially similar to a course the student has already taken, or 2) if not in a language widely used in the country where the semester abroad occurs, have a clear and direct relationship to the student’s academic program.
 Upon approval, these credits will count towards the maximum allowable for cross-registration in accordance with HLS’ academic policies.

 - Independent research and study will not count as classroom hours for purposes of calculating credits.